jeremymaignan/facebook-messenger-analytics/README.md

 ### Installing

 1. Import you data form facebook in JSON format.
 Only "Messages" is required.
-Place the file in the folder "messages".
+Place the downloaded folder in etl folder.

 2. Run the docker compose with the following command at the root of the project: "docker-composer up -d --build".